 If you're taking to a party: Use a funnel to pour the soup into washed, individual 4-ounce Mason jars.
 Loosely screw on the lids (not all the way) and pack the jars back into the box.
 When you get to your destination, open the jars, sprinkle some feta crumbles over each jar, and drizzle with za'atar-infused oil.

-* Za'atar is a blend of sumac, sesame seeds, thyme and salt; it's available at Winter Park's Penzeys Spices, or you can blend it yourself.
+* Za'atar is a blend of sumac, sesame seeds, thyme and salt; it's available at the Spice and Tea Exchange of Winter Park, or you can blend it yourself.
 If you can't find sumac, lemon zest is an acceptable substitute.

 (adapted from Nigella Bites, by Nigella Lawson)